Laragear/CacheQuery/README.md

 Article::latest('published_at')->take(10)->cache()->get();
 ```

 The next time you call the **same** query, the result will be retrieved from the cache instead of running the `SELECT` SQL statement in the database, even if the results are empty, `null` or `false`.
+You may also desire to [not cache empty results](#cache-except-empty-results).

 It's **eager load aware**.
-This means that it will cache an eager loaded relation automatically.
+This means that it will cache an eager loaded relation automatically, but [you may also disable this](#eager-loaded-queries).

 ```php
 use App\Models\User;